About the National Register Process

 Gilpin Falls Covered Bridge, Cecil County.
 MHT Staff photo Gilpin Falls Covered Bridge, Cecil County.
 MHT Staff photo.

-3. If the GCC’s recommendation is favorable, and the State Historic Preservation Officer concurs, the nomination is forwarded to the National Register office of the National Park Service for final action.
+4. If the GCC votes to approve the nomination, and the State Historic Preservation Officer concurs, the nomination is forwarded to the National Register office of the National Park Service for final listing action.

 Certain local governments in Maryland have been certified by NPS to participate in the National Register review process.
 In these jurisdictions, the local Historic Preservation Commission and chief elected official are also charged with reviewing nominations and making recommendations concerning their eligibility for the National Register.